conversejs/converse.js/docs/source/developer_guidelines.rst

 ::

     npm install
-    bower update

-This will first install the Node.js development tools (like Grunt and Bower) as well as Converse.js's front-end dependencies.
+This will install the Node.js development tools and Converse.js's front-end dependencies.

 The front-end dependencies are those javascript files on which Converse.js directly depends and which will be loaded in the browser.